tecton-ai/tecton-terraform-setup/scripts/README.md

 Databricks example:

+- This script should be run as a role which:
-- Assuming the default aws credentials can assume the ca-role
+    - can assume the cross-account role passed in as `--ca-role`
+    - has the permission: `iam:SimulateCustomPolicy` on `*`
 - If necessary, use of `aws-vault exec <some_other_role> -- ...` may be done as well for role chaining

 ```shell
 python3 validate.py \